nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

 ## User Interface Walkthrough

 Screenshots are provided below showcasing how to use the primary features of the main user interface.
+The code behind the interface's functionality can be found here: Excel Developer Tab > Visual Basic > VBAProject > Microsoft Excel Objects > Sheet1 (GUI).

 ### Search Criteria and Filters
 After entering the main screen, the user can toggle the search criteria (date, time window, airside/terminal) to view currently scheduled flights in the system.
 For a more specific search, use the provided search filters (airline, delay). **Important:** to update the dashboard with the new search criteria/filters, make sure to press the 'Search Flights' button.